The days are getting shorter, the air is getting crisper, and the leaves are beginning to fall. That can only mean one thing: Halloween is coming!

 Hopefully, armed with this article, members of the extended horror family won’t have to wait 11 months to enjoy horror and can begin living every night like it’s Halloween.

-Throughout the year, make sure you check in often with HorrorFam.com and share YOUR favorite horror-themed holiday movies with the fam in the forums!
+Throughout the year, make sure you check in often with HorrorFam.com and share YOUR favorite horror-themed holiday movies with the fam!